ultimate guide to buying china tiles

 What surface finishes, tile size and thickness options in China

 Lappato (semi-polished) finishes strike a balance between polished and matte, with a subtle sheen that provides visual sophistication while being more forgiving than fully polished surfaces in terms of maintenance and slip resistance.
+It’s a good option if your project want a premium look but are concerned about slip resistance.

 Structured surfaces include three-dimensional textures that mimic natural materials with remarkable realism—wood grain, split stone, brushed concrete, and other tactile effects that add depth and character to installations.
+These add design value and work particularly well for feature walls and accent applications.

 tile surface options